Vikko/CV_Project_Inpainting/README.md

 # View point reconstruction using a single image
-and depthmap
 This project contains different approaches on inpainting to find a suitable method of reconstructing missing data that occurs from viewing from another viewpoint.
-Its starts of with a few simple algorithms and works up to the more complex (and computationally heavy) approaches.
+Its starts of with a few simple algorithms that reconstruct a right view based on a single image and depth map, then tries to improve the result using simple inpaint techniques and later on more complex methods.